So you want to publish a book, but you don’t want to write it yourself… then it’s time to start looking for a ghost writer.

 What is a ghost writer?
 A ghost writer is a professional writer who will write your book for you, while still allowing you to take credit as the official author of the book.
 (So your name is the one that goes on the cover.)

-But how do you find the right one – someone who will write a professional, high-quality book that accurately reflects your voice and your message while driving highly targeted leads into your business?
+But how do you find the right ghost writer – someone who will write a professional, high-quality book that accurately reflects your voice, knowledge and message while creating new opportunities for your business or career?

-This can be challenging to get right – it’s hard to know what type of service a ghost writer will provide until you see them in action, but you won’t see them in action until they start working on your book… it’s a Catch-22 with $10,000 – $20,000 at stake.
+This can be challenging to get right – it’s hard to know what type of service a ghost writer will provide until you see them in action, but you won’t see them in action until they start working on your book… it’s a Catch-22 with anywhere from $10,000 to $50,000+ at stake.

 - Do they have a specialty or niche?

 - Do they work within a proven system?

 - How long does the ghost writing process take?

 - Can you see a sample of their work?

 1. Do they have a specialty or niche?